Course planning information for students in undergraduate science degrees - Faculty of Science

 Enrolment over and above degree requirements

 Students have a responsibility to complete course requirements as outlined in this Handbook and not exceed the specified number of credit points required to complete their course.
-Unit enrolments not meeting the requirements of this policy will be charged on a single unit fee basis unless the Associate Dean (Education) or nominee has verified that the additional studies are required to complete a student's course requirements due to having changed their major.
+Unit enrolments not meeting the requirements of this policy will be charged on a single unit fee basis unless the Deputy Dean Education or nominee has verified that the additional studies are required to complete a student's course requirements due to having changed their major.